freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-031.md

 ## Description
 <section id='description'>

-The `article` element you added is commonly found inside `section` elements when you plan on having other informational elements that are grouped.

-Go ahead nested two `p` elements inside your `article` element.
-The text for the first `p` element should be `French Vanilla` and the text for the second `p` element should be `3.00`.
+`article` elements commonly contain multiple elements that have related information.
+In this case, it will contain a coffee flavor and a price for that flavor.
+Nest two `p` elements inside your `article` element.
+The first one's text should be `French Vanilla`, and the second's text `3.00`.

 </section>